The World Health Organization defines a pandemic as “the worldwide spread of a new disease.”

-- All Staff are required to wear a surgical mask while in the facility.
+- I All Staff are required to wear a surgical mask while in the facility.

-- Asymptomatic no quarantine requirements.
+- IAsymptomatic no quarantine requirements.
 Employee must wear a face mask.

 - Nursing Department employees, majority of Environmental Services Department, Rehab Department, Recreation Therapy Department, Security Department, and Communications Department employees, were fit-tested for N95 mask for future use as needed